tangentially/gryphon-scan/README.md

       pattern capture flush,
       change mode flush ]
 ```
-If the value is positive number it is treated as the number of frames to pre-read.
+- If the value is positive number it is treated as the number of frames to pre-read.
 Typically 3-4 is enough.
-If the value is negative it is treated as number of milliseconds for automatic flush mode.
+- If the value is negative it is treated as number of milliseconds for automatic flush mode.
 It try to detect an actual frame by frame grabbing time.
 If frame grab time is more than specified number of milliseconds than frame treated as actual frame.
 But this timings are depend on overall system performance etc so is not perfect.
 For logitech C270 typical actual frame grab time is 25-30ms so you can try -30 value.
+The number of auto flush frames is limited to 4 frames to prevent possible lockup.

 ------------------------------------------

+## Installation
+At the moment there is no automatic installer so you need to install Python and requred libraries manually then download and run Gryphon Scan.

-### Installing Python 2.7.16 (latest 2.7) for Gryphon Scan
+### Windows: Installing Python 2.7 for Gryphon Scan
 This notes can be incomplete.
 This is my experience for my environment (Win 8.1)
 Yes, there is bundler scripts in Horus but there is a lot of broken download links and old software versions.
 I plan to switch to new OpenCV with contrib package (4.1.0 at the moment)